akshatgoel92/welfare-monitor/docs/README.md

 ### alembic

-We have stopped doing database migrations manually and have started using Alembic.
-This folder is the boiler-plate Alembic folder which has the migration environment and migration scripts.
+* We have stopped doing database migrations manually and have started using **Alembic**.
+* This folder is the boiler-plate Alembic folder which has the migration environment and migration scripts.